 These are the enthusiasts!
 Now I’m not at all talking down about builds from guys and girls who live where their cars are not ever under attack by the roads and weather but I hold my glass up high to those who build in the conditions here.
 Calgary Alberta, Canada.
 You know who you are.
 The low riders, polished cruisers, machined and built powerhouses.
 The daily drivers who’s cars were their projects.
 Your perseverance, dedication and insanity never went unnoticed and as I look around social media today, your cars come up time and time again as serious contenders in Canada, North America, And the world.

 I’m seriously proud to have wrenched on the same cold concrete you did.

-What really helps drive me to obtain a higher level of output when it comes to many of my projects, is the people behind it.
+What really helps drive me to obtain a higher level of output when it comes to many of my projects, are the people behind it.
 I have the privilege to place finishing touches on a variety of builds.
 Being the final ingredient on great in-depth projects with either some graphics, sharp details or a full body vinyl car wrap.
-I start really seeing these individuals deep in the creation of their projects.
-You find who that person is if you pay attention.
-Their passion and direction are present.
+I start really seeing these individuals in the creation of their projects.
+At that point you find who that person is.
+That is, if you pay attention.
+Their passion and direction presents itself clearly.
 Their creative attitude and abilities come out to not only show what the vehicle will be but how its an extension of who they are.

 This happens quite often and the people that bring me in to help with their project end up being the focus.
 Its a beautiful thing when occasionally you look just past the car to whats right there behind it.